MarianaRodriguesS3/MarianaRodriguesS3/README.md

 ## Hi there 👋

 **MarianaRodriguesS3/MarianaRodriguesS3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here’s a little about me:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on personal projects to practice and improve my programming skills.

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+🌱 I’m constantly learning and exploring new technologies such as React, Node.js, Git, and RESTful APIs.

-- 💬 Ask me about ...
+💬 Feel free to ask me about HTML, CSS, and JavaScript.

-- 📫 How to reach me: ...
+📫 How to reach me: [linkedin.com/in/mariana-rodrigu3s](https://www.linkedin.com/in/mariana-rodrigu3s)

-- 😄 Pronouns: ...
+😄 Pronouns: she/her

-- ⚡ Fun fact: ...
+⚡ Fun fact: Besides coding, I’m also passionate about music — I play the guitar and keyboard! 🎶

   <img align="center" alt="Fernando-C" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" />
   <img align="center" alt="Fernando-Cplusplus" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" />